This page gives information about causes of death on the Mortality Trends website.

 See 'All vascular disease'.

 Includes alcoholic cirrhosis, alcoholic fatty liver, alcoholic hepatic failure, alcoholic hepatitis, chronic hepatitis not otherwise specified, and biliary cirrhosis.
-Several of these diagnoses are explicitly alcohol-related, but chronic hepatitis is not: in some countries (eg, Japan) this chronic condition is commonly due to viral hepatitis.
+Several of these diagnoses are explicitly alcohol-related, but note that the final two are not.

 WHO codes: ICD-7 581; ICD-8 571; ICD-9 571; ICD-10 K70, K73-K74.6.